To address frequently asked questions about Grand Oaks of Jensen Beach, we invite you to read our FAQ page.

 Yes, absolutely.
 We encourage residents to be as independent as possible at Grand Oaks of Jensen Beach.
 Independent residents frequently leave our community to spend quality time with friends and family, and then return at their leisure.
 This includes outings, day trips and extended vacations.

 All Grand Oaks assisted living communities are pet-friendly; some residents even move in with their own pre-approved cat or dog.
 Some restrictions may apply.
-For additional information, please contact the Grand Oaks of Jensen Beach administrator, Randy Kelly at 1-888-333-2323.
+For additional information, please contact us at 772-444-3400.

 No, we do not accept Medicare or Medicaid.
 Medicare will not cover assisted living costs at any assisted living facility.
 However, Grand Oaks of Okeechobee does accept Medicaid on a limited basis.
 For more information on Grand Oaks of Okeechobee, click here.